Good Move Comprehensive Review (Pros & Cons in 2026)

 5Which areas of the UK do Good Move operate in?

-Good Move will buy houses in the UK, including England, Wales & Scotland.
+Good Move will buy houses in the UK, including England and Wales

 6Are Good Move true cash buyers or do they operate as a middle man?

-Good Move do not operate as middle-men, they are true cash buyers and buy with their own cash funds.
+goodmove do not operate as middle-men, they are true cash buyers and buy UK-based properties with their own cash funds.

 7Are Good Move members of the NAPB & NAEA?